baconjs/bacon.js/README.md

 `Bacon.latestValue(stream)` will return a function that will return the latest value from the given stream or property.
-Notice that the side-effect of this is that there will be an unremovable subscriber for the stream that takes care of storing the latest value.
+Notice that the side-effect of this is that there will be an irremovable subscriber for the stream that takes care of storing the latest value.

 Bus